jvanschalkwyk/corona/README.md

 # corona
-Supporting code for the book "I Nanny Rona", a coronavirus autobiography!
+Supporting code for the book "Rona", the autobiography of a coronavirus!

+See the R documentation (and the book) for more details.